Yajingx123/The-Last-Door-to-Home/README.md

 ## Controls

-This game is mainly controlled by keyboard.
+This game is controlled by keyboard.

 | Action              | Key / Input               |
 | ------------------- | ------------------------- |